HellFireDevil18/Chiheisen-Vercel-Index/README.md

 - Change userPrincipleName in site.config.js to your Microsoft account email address.
 - Change baseDirectory in site.config.js to a folder under your OneDrive root directory.
 - Optional - Check if you need to change api.config.js.
-- Import to Vercel and add an Upstash integration, which imports REDIS_URL env var to Vercel.
+- Import to Vercel and set up a PostgreSQL database, which provides DATABASE_URL env var to Vercel.
 - Trigger a redeploy, and profit. 🎉
-- The deployed Chiheisen-Vercel-Index will guide you through an authorisation process, and store the required tokens in the Redis database.
+- The deployed Chiheisen-Vercel-Index will guide you through an authorisation process, and store the required tokens in the PostgreSQL database.
 That's all there is to do!
 - For more information follow [Click Here](https://github.com/Chiheisen-Union/Chiheisen-Vercel-Index/wiki/Deployment-Guide)

 ## Discussion